 In December 2014, Congress passed the Stephen Beck, Jr. Achieving a Better Life Experience (ABLE) Act, which added Section 529A to the federal tax code.
 The ABLE Act allows qualified individuals with disabilities to save money in a tax-exempt account that may be used for qualified disability expenses (QDE) while keeping their eligibility for federally-funded, means-tested public benefits.

 The ABLE Act, considered by many to be one of the most significant pieces of legislation for the disability community since the Americans with Disabilities Act (ADA), had overwhelming bipartisan support in both the Senate and the House and was the result of a decade-long cross-disability grassroots effort.
 The effort originated with a group of parents of children with disabilities who recognized the unfairness of not being able to save funds in their child’s name for fear of losing essential benefits that allowed their child to live independently in the community.

 How much can you save in an account?

-The total annual contributions into an ABLE account by all contributors combined, including family, friends and the ABLE account owner themselves, for any given tax year is $15,000 (more for working individuals).
+The total annual contributions limits into an ABLE account by all contributors combined, including family, friends and the ABLE account owner, for any given tax year can be found here.
 The amount may be adjusted periodically to account for inflation.
-The total limit over time is subject to the individual state and their limit for education-related 529 savings accounts.
-Many states have set this limit at more than $300,000 per plan.
+The total balance limit over time is subject to the individual state and their limit for education-related 529 savings accounts.
+Many states have set this balance limit at $550,000 per plan.

 What is the impact on benefits: SSI, SSDI, Medicaid or other public benefits?